 Question: How to create audio cross-fades easily and indpendently from video tracks?

 Audio cross-fades can use a different approach than video tracks, as sometimes you may want independent control.
 For example, in a dialogue scene you may want to cross-fade the video track but delay the audio cross-fade a bit more in order to let the previous character to finish a sentence while watching the next shoot.

 - first, If the clips are AV type you have to execute A/V break, as you may want different in out / points for audio cross-fades and images.

 - Then overlay one audio audio clip on top of the other on the same track.
 That will produce an automatic audio cross-fade between both audio clips, using independent in/out points than the video track.

-- You will also see that the overlapped area is highlighted in blue color rather than red.
+- You will also see that the overlapped area is highlighted in green color rather than red.
 This is because in this case it is not considered a mistake like in the case of video track overlaps (which appear in warning red color), audio overlaps are permitted on purpose for creating independent audio cross-fades.

 Note: This method is designed for easy cross fades, but it does not offer control for animation curves.
 If you want a custom animation for the gain of each channel you will need to select the audio clip and animate the curves in the parameters curve editor